webhintio/hint/packages/hint-typescript-config/docs/no-comments.md

 ## What does the hint check?

-This hint checks the `compilerOptions` property `removeComments` is enabled.
+This hint checks if the `compilerOptions` property `removeComments` is enabled.

 ### Examples that **trigger** the hint